EngineeringSoftware/yalla/README.md

 ./run.sh run_all
 ```
 The `setup_all` process takes around 40 mins and `run_all` takes
 around 30 mins depending on your machine.
+30GB of free disk space
+is expected.

 All results will be generated in the `results/` directory.
 All
 compilation time results are in CSV files that start with